jawalsh/z616-comic-books-and-their-readers-SP26/docs/week04.md

 ### Fanzine production activity
 - Prepare for the fanzine production activity:
+	- You may use the time in class to brainstorm, plan, organize, and gather materials form the internet for your fanzine.
+	- If you want to actually work on making the fanzine in class:
-	- Communicate with your group about fanzine topics, features, and ideas
+		- If working with a partner, communicate with your partner about fanzine topics, features, and ideas
 		- Generate text and gather images for your fanzine
 		- Bring any crafting supplies you'd like to work with in class as you make your fanzine with your group.
 I will bring large sheets of blank paper, markers, crayons, scissors, and a few old comics to cut up, but feel free to bring additional supplies.

 ## In class